clayne/circa/doc/api/dict.md

 };
 ```

-This is considered the primary method to get a dictionary's length or capacity.
+This is considered the primary method to get a dictionary's length or capacity:

 ```C
 Dict(int) d = dict_alloc(int, 1);